 Do some research in advance of choosing your destination to find out where you can get the best value for your miles.
 You might find that somewhere close to your preferred destination is in fact a better deal.
 For example, if you’re flying to Europe you might get better value for your miles by flying to Paris in business class for $0.05 per mile compared to $0.04 per mile to London, or $0.03 per mile to Copenhagen.
 If you’re not quite where you need to be you can always hop on a shorter flight to your final destination of choice, or add an unexpected yet welcome detour into your travel plans!

 If you know you’ll be flying to London at some point in the future, start saving miles on a frequent flyer programme that gives the best value for that destination.
 For example, a return business flight to the UK requires less air miles using AsiaMiles (120,000) than Krisflyer (160,000).
 Equally SIA provide excellent air mile redemptions to African destinations (fly economy from as little as 50,000 miles, or business from 90,000 miles), while Krisflyer has competitive business and first class redemptions to locations like Japan, South Korea, and China.
 Fly there in business with 80,000 miles, or first with 120,000.
 Choose your credit card wisely and you could save a fortune the next time you fly.

 Start using CardUp for regular, monthly payments and you’ll quickly see your air miles increase.
+Get the most bang for buck by making your payments with the best credit card for air miles, and earn exclusive rewards only with GoBear.
 Click here to sign up for a free CardUp account, log in if you’re an existing user or find out how it works here.